 Professor of New Testament

-Wesley Seminary is seeking qualified applicants for a full-time faculty position in New Testament that will begin January 1, 2018.
+Wesley Seminary is seeking qualified applicants for a full-time faculty position in New Testament that will begin July 1, 2018.
 Applicants should have a completed terminal degree in New Testament (PhD required), a heart for the ministry of the local church, and embrace the Wesleyan tradition.
 Significant experience in local church ministry is preferred.
 Preference will be given to candidates with teaching competency in more than one language.
 Women and minorities are encouraged to apply.
-Responsibilities will include oversight in the development and execution of bible courses offered in the MA, MDiv, and DMin programs.
+Responsibilities will include oversight in the development and execution of Bible courses offered in the MA, MDiv, and DMin programs.

 Applicants should have completed terminal degree in New Testament (PhD required)